SiddharthaShandilya/automation-using-python/README.md

 [(Back to top)](#table-of-contents)

+you can overwrtite the existng codes and add new features.

+In order to add new features in the application you need to create a seperate file where you can store all the neccessary configuration code.
 <!--
 You can overwrite the existing icons and colors mapping by copying the yaml files from `$(dirname $(gem which colorls))/yaml` into `~/.config/colorls`, and changing them.